Cory Riordan: Fubon Guardians

 On July 24, 2017, Riordan signed with the Fubon Guardians of the Chinese Professional Baseball League.
 On August 5, Riordan was promoted to the active roster.
 Riordan struggled to a 5.50 ERA in 52.1 innings for the Guardians in 2017.

 Somserset Patriots

 On February 5, 2018, Riordan signed with the Somerset Patriots of the Atlantic League of Professional Baseball after his rights were acquired in the Bridgeport Bluefish dispersal draft.
 Riordan was named to the 2018 ALPB All-Star game and became a free agent following the 2018 season.

 New Britain Bees

 On February 12, 2019, Riordan signed with the New Britain Bees of the Atlantic League of Professional Baseball.
 In 2019, Riordan pitched to a 5.84 ERA with 39 strikeouts in 114.0 innings pitched.
 He became a free agent after the season.

 Coaching career

 On May 2, 2020, Riordan announced his retirement as an active player and that he'd accepted a role as a minor league coach in the Toronto Blue Jays organization.
 On March 8, 2021, Riordan was named the pitching coach for the GCL Blue Jays.
+In 2023 he was named pitching coach of the Dunedin Blue Jays.